Jaroschak Baseball Field at Joseph J. Jaroschak Field – Saint Peter’s Peacocks

 As I mentioned earlier there are no standing restrooms, just Port-A-Johns, but at least parking is free, although you do have to walk a bit from the parking lot to get to the baseball field.

 Return on Investment 1

 Even though it is free to attend Saint Peter’s baseball games, I cannot recommend it, due to the severe lack of facilities and the difficulty in getting here.
 There are several other schools nearby, so even if you want to see your team play on the road, I would suggest visiting one of those stadiums instead.

 If you do attend a Saint Peter’s baseball game, the Statue of Liberty and Ellis Island are nearby and well worth a visit, so one point for those.

-Another point for New York City, which is just across the river with all its myriad attractions, so if you choose to stay the weekend, maybe take in the whole series, you will find plenty to do -- if you can handle the traffic.
+Another point for New York City, which is just across the river with all its myriad attractions, so if you choose to stay the weekend, maybe take in a whole series, you will find plenty to do if you can handle the traffic.

 Saint Peter’s is a very small school, so I can understand the lack of facilities due to the lack of budget.
 However, there are plenty of other options in the area if you want to see a baseball game – heck, there are even better baseball fields inside Lincoln Park itself.